drBenway/pixi-vn-wiki/start/choices.md

 ## Set a choice menu

-To set a choice menu, use the `setChoiceMenuOptions` and pass an array of `ChoiceMenuOption`.
+To set a choice menu, use the `narration.choiceMenuOptions` and pass an array of `ChoiceMenuOption`.

 ```typescript
 export const appleLabel = newLabel<{quantity: number}>("AppleLabel",